 - The financial advisor/institution that manages or holds your IRA is familiar with this charitable giving opportunity and its potential tax benefits to you, as a donor.
 But, often, donors must ask or initiate these kinds of donations, known as Qualifying Charitable Distributions (QCDs).

 - IRA donations (QCDs) can be made at any time, but must be received and deposited by the nonprofit by December 31 of the year in which the donations are made.
-Otherwise they may not count towards the donor’s RMD requirement for that year.
+Otherwise they may not count towards the donor’s RMD requirement for that same year.

 - You should consult with your financial advisor, lawyer or tax accountant to determine how this charitable giving opportunity could benefit you and allow you to become a more generous donor.